Boy detained for murder of Ian Kirwan who told teen off at supermarket

 It was Mr Kirwan's "fatal misfortune" to again come across the group as he left the store, as they waited for other friends to be kicked out by a security guard.

+"I find all Mr Kirwan did outside the supermarket, when the defendants were by the trollies, was to admonish them for their trouble-making and anti-social behaviour in the lavatories."
+Mr Justice Fraser said.

-Stabbed in the heart, Mr Kirwan would run a few steps back into the Asda store, the judge said, but would die on the floor of the supermarket as the group of youths ran off towards the railway station.
+Stabbed in the heart, the 53-year-old would run a few steps back into the Asda store, the judge said.

+While one of the group attempted to follow him, a female member of the public told him off and he rejoined the group as they ran off towards the railway station.

+Mr Kirwan would die on the floor of the supermarket a short time later, despite the efforts of members of the public and paramedics to save him.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk